 - Winning complete defense verdicts in four recent jury trials (and successfully defending two of the victories in front of the Court of Appeal).

-- Beating a large wage-and-hour class action by: (1) winning summary adjudication against a certified statewide class on their meal-period claims; (2) successfully moving to strike the accompanying Private Attorney General Act (“PAGA”) claims; and (3) successfully defending both rulings in the Court of Appeal, yielding a reported decision – Esparza v.
-Safeway, Inc., 36 Cal.App.5th 42 (2019) – in favor of Payne & Fears’ client.
+- Beating a statewide wage-and-hour class action by winning summary adjudication against a certified meal-period class, and then successfully moving to strike the accompanying Private Attorneys General Act (“PAGA”) claims (and again successfully defending the victories on appeal).

 Examples of areas in which Jeff regularly provides preventative advice include:

 - Wage-and-hour practices, including rest and meal break policies, timely payment of wages, and proper record keeping

 - Leave policies, including compliance with Family Medical Leave Act (“FMLA”), California Family Rights Act (“CFRA”), workers’ compensation, ADA, and related state and federal laws regarding employee leave

 - Acquisition of employees and business units from competitors, and protection from raiding by competitors, involving trade secrets, confidential information, non-compete or non-solicit agreements, and potential unfair competition claims